LEXR Legal BlogBlog / Funding

 1 AG vs GmbH

 According to statistics, the limited liability company (GmbH) is the most popular legal form for new incorporations in Switzerland.
-The main differences between the AG and the GmbH are summarized in the following list:
+The main differences between the AG and the GmbH are summarized in the following blogpost: AG vs. GmbH: Why the AG is better suited for Swiss high-growth startups.

 The GmbH and the AG are similar in many respects from a founder’s perspective.
 Many founders choose one of the two in particular because of the limitation of liability.
 The main advantage of the GmbH is the lower capital requirement of CHF 20’000.
 Also, especially in the early stages, confidentiality and fiduciary duties of the shareholders towards the company can be advantageous, if all participants also work for the company.